-- Been in state care in a place outside of England and Wales because they would not have otherwise been cared for adequately, and - Ceased to be in that state care as a result of being adopted
+• Been in state care in a place outside of England and Wales because they would not have otherwise been cared for adequately, and eased to be in that state care as a result of being adopted this needs to be on the line above

-Electronic Personal education plan (EPEP) is part of a Shropshire looked-after child's care plan that is developed with the school.
+Electronic Personal education plan (EPEP) is part of a Shropshire child looked-after care plan that is developed with the school.
 It forms a record of what needs to happen and who will make it happen to ensure the child reaches their full potential.
-Children administered by other LAs (eg Wrexham, Powys) use their LA's system but for ease of understanding, the terms PEP and EPEP will be used throughout this document.
+Children administered by other LAs (eg Swindon and Southampton) use their LA's system but for ease of understanding, the terms PEP and EPEP will be used throughout this document.

-Virtual school head (VSH) is a local authority officer responsible for promoting the educational achievement of their authority's looked-after children, working across schools to monitor and support these pupils as if they were in a single school.
-The VSH is also responsible for providing information and advice to schools, parents and guardians in respect of previously looked-after children.
+Virtual school head (VSH) is a local authority officer responsible for promoting the educational achievement of their authority's children looked-after, working across schools to monitor and support these pupils as if they were in a single school.
+The VSH is also responsible for providing information and advice to schools, parents and guardians in respect of previously children looked-after.